 With best-in-class durability and ventilation, the Thule Yepp Maxi will keep your little ones cool and safe for years!
 Made of durable “Croc-like” material, the seat is not only durable and weather resistant, it offers amazing ventilation for hot climates!

 The Thule Yepp Maxi is available in both rear frame and rack-mounted versions.
-We used the rack-mounted version during testing for this review, but the only difference between the rack and frame mounted seats is the way they attach to the bike.
+We used the rack-mounted version with the easyfit adapter during testing for this review, but the only difference between the rack and frame mounted seats is the way they attach to the bike.
 Read the review below for all the details.

 - Available in rear-frame mount and rear-rack mount

 - Made of durable “Croc-like”, weather-resistant foam

 - Comes in several different fun colors

 - Super easy to mount and unmount for rides with or without baby